 (workspaces), and various window management features including floating

-windows, fullscreen mode, sticky windows, and a flexible n-row grid
+windows, fullscreen mode, sticky windows, a flexible n-row grid layout

 OPTIONS

-Set border width in pixels (minimum 1).
+Set tiled border width in pixels (minimum 1).
 Default: 2

 -nb color